-College is the perfect time to decide if you want to serve your country with the AFROTC!
-Contact us today to learn more information about the Air Force ROTC program.
+Contact us today for more information about the Air Force ROTC program.